JCUS-CMS/assignment-2-team-13/README.md

 The staging site: The environment used to test the theme on a remote web server and draft web content Local development environments: The virtual machine on your local device used to develop and test theme changes

+## About Theme
+Medicare is health and medical multipurpose WordPress theme built for an array of services with a number of healthcare and medical institutions in mind.

+This WP theme has a clean code and it is regularly updated.
+It is fully responsive, retina ready and easy to customize.

 ## Branches
 Main Branches